nopg/tcgui/readme.md

-# TCGUI
+# TCGUI (Linux Traffic Control Front-End)
-Put a device (typically a Raspberry Pi) inline of your WAN connections, artifically increase/decrease Latency, Loss, Jitter, or Bandwidth using a web form.
+Put a device (typically a Raspberry Pi) inline of your WAN connections, to be used to artifically increase/decrease Latency, Loss, Jitter, or Bandwidth using a web form.

+Original idea taken from: http://www.uebi.net/howtos/rpiwanem.htm but this now ports it to an easy executable to be run from any device without a need for any manual configurations.

-Supported OS's:
+###  Supported Operating Sytems:
 - Linux

 As tcgui utilizes the linux command '[tc](https://man7.org/linux/man-pages/man8/tc.8.html)', only Linux is supported